Lab 9: Word Search

 in a dictionary (specified by a file containing a list of words).
 There are

 two variations of the recursive search that could be implemented: 4-way and

 8-way.
-You are required to implement the 4-way search and may implement
+You are required to implement the 4-way search and the 8-way search.

 The 4-way search considers only the game pieces to the North, South, East, and West as neighbors.
 The 8-way search includes the additional game pieces to the NW, NE, SW, and SE as neighbors as well.

 For simplicity, let's consider the 4-way search on the game board below first.
 Here LEAP is a legal letter combination since L is to the West of E, which is to the West of A, which is to the North of P. However, APE is not a legal letter combination because E is not a N, S, E, or W neighbor of P.